-Only agency staff who provide safety net or homeless services shall be granted access to Clarity.
-When an agency is requesting a Clarity license for a new staff, the agency director or manager will review with the staff the confidentiality and security rules regarding Clarity and will send the completed, signed Clarity oath of confidentiality form to HSA to request a new account.
+Only the Agency's staff who provide safety net or homeless services shall be granted access to Clarity.
+When the Agency requests a Clarity license for a new staff member, the Agency director or manager will review with the staff member the confidentiality and security rules regarding Clarity.
+The staff member will be asked to review and accept the Clarity oath of confidentiality upon their initial login into Clarity and annually thereafter while they retain access to the system.

-ACCESS TO THE CLARITY SYSTEM AFTER EMPLOYEMENT ENDS IS PROHIBITED.
-If an authorized user separates from employment with a Core Service Agency or homeless service provider, notification must be made as soon as possible to the HSA Service Desk in advance of the employee leaving.
+ACCESS TO THE CLARITY SYSTEM AFTER EMPLOYMENT ENDS IS PROHIBITED.
+If an authorized user separates from employment with the Agency, notification must be made as soon as possible to the HSA Service Desk in advance of the employee leaving.
 The request will provide a license termination date.

 If any license goes unused for more than 90 days, that license may be deactivated.
-The agency holding the license will be notified prior to deactivation of the license and the agency will have 5 business days to respond with a request if the license is to be continued.
+The Agency holding the license will be notified prior to deactivation of the license and the Agency will have 5 business days to respond with a request if the license is to be continued.